 Industry in the central American state of Mexico has boomed in recent years.
 An example?

-Industry in the central American state of Mexico has boomed in recent years.
+Background: Industry in the central American state of Mexico has boomed in recent years.
 An example of the way in which various industries are now working together to cut costs and increase production is the Ciudad Sahagun Industrial complex in Hidalgo state, northeast of Mexico City.

 The complex was established with the assistance of government funds in 1969, and houses three major industrial plants.
 The Siderurgica Nacional (SIDENA) uses modern electric furnaces to produce steel, cast iron and aluminium for the Diesel Nacional (DINA) car production plant and for the construction of railway stock at the Constructora Nacional de Carros de Ferrocarrill (C.N.C.F.) within the complex.
 In this way, transport costs are reduced to a minimum.